-- Transmission and Distribution businesses rate-regulated by the OEB - Deemed debt / equity ratio of 60% / 40% for both transmission and distribution segments - Reduced regulatory lag through forward-looking test years, revenue decoupling and adjustment mechanisms - JRAP submitted August 5, 2021 for transmission and distribution under the OEB's Custom Incentive Rate Making Framework for 2023 2027 (5-year term) - Evidence updated on March 31, 2022 to reflect current market conditions - Proposed Settlement Agreement (including Settled Revenue Requirements for transmission and distribution) filed with the OEB on October 24, 2022 - Proposed Settlement Agreement was updated on November 14, 2022 for 2023 Cost of Capital Parameters - OEB Approved the Settlement Agreement on November 29, 2022
+- · Transmission and Distribution businesses rate-regulated by the OEB - Deemed debt / equity ratio of 60% / 40% for both transmission and distribution segments - Reduced regulatory lag through forward-looking test years, revenue decoupling and adjustment mechanisms - Joint Rate Application (JRAP) submitted August 5, 2021 for transmission and distribution under the OEB's Custom Incentive Rate Making model for 2023 2027 (5-year term) - Evidence updated on March 31, 2022 to reflect current market conditions.

-Allowed ROE for 2023 for Transmission and Distribution reflects the cost of capital update from the OEB on October 20, 2022.
+- .
+Allowed ROE for 2023 for Transmission and Distribution is a placeholder as submitted in the Application until Q4 of 2022 when the OEB will release the final ROE. - 2.
 Transmission rate base includes 100% of B2M LP, Niagara Reinforcement Limited Partnership and Hydro One Sault Ste.
-Marie Limited Partnership.

-Distribution Rate Base includes LDC acquisitions (Peterborough Distribution Inc., Orillia Power Distribution Corporation) and Hydro One Remote Communities.

-Reflects OEB Approved Settlement on November 29, 2022.
+Marie Limited Partnership. - 3.
+Distribution Rate Base includes recent LDC acquisitions (Peterborough Distribution Inc., Orillia Power Distribution Corporation) and Hydro One Remote Communities - Reflects updated inflationary assumptions for JRAP filed with the OEB on March 31, 2022.

-JRAP Expenditure

-Agreement on ~\$11.8 billion in capital expenditure reflects a balanced settlement for all stakeholders

-2023- 2027 Capital (\$M) -10% (-12%) 7,258 6,877 5,297 4,894 Transmission Distribution

-Original Inflation Update Settlement

-2023 Operating, Maintenance, and Administrative (\$M)